Brindabella Range: History

 The traditional custodians of the area now known as the Brindabella Range are the Ngunnawal, Walgalu and Djimantan, all Aboriginal Australian peoples.

 The Brindabella Valley, located in New South Wales to the west of the range, was first settled by Europeans as a stock outstation for the Yarralumla station in the 1830s, with the first land grant made in 1849.
 Gold was found in 1860 and mined from the 1880s.
 In 1887 the Brindabella Gold Mining Company was formed and mining continued until 1910.
-The valley is now an agricultural area and consists of a number of small cattle farms including the heritage-listed Brindabella Station, the childhood home of Miles Franklin, an early 20th-century Australian author.

-Australian author Miles Franklin grew up in the Brindabella Valley and wrote an autobiographical work, Childhood at Brindabella, which told of her early life in the valley.
+The valley is now an agricultural area and consists of a number of small cattle farms including the heritage-listed Brindabella Station, the childhood home of Miles Franklin, an early 20th-century Australian author, who wrote an autobiographical work, Childhood at Brindabella, which told of her early life in the valley.

 Etymology

-The name brindabella is said to mean “two kangaroo rats” in one of the local Aboriginal language.
+The name brindabella is said to mean "two kangaroo rats" in one of the local Aboriginal language.
 However, another account states that "Brindy brindy" was a local term meaning water running over rocks and bella was added by the Europeans from the Italian bella vista, meaning "beautiful view".